dnebauer/dot-panzer/README.md

 metadata_files

-* Makes available an additional metadata field called `metadata-file`
+* Filter script that makes available a metadata field called `metadata-file`
     * This field can be used in the source markdown file or in the panzer style file as part of style definitions
 * This field can hold a single inline value or a list of multiple values